 1. Practice Your Intuitive Eating Skills.
 One of the best things you can do for yourself when everyone around you is trying to detox or go on the latest “New Years Resolution Diet” is practice your intuitive eating skills.
 Intuitive Eating is comprised of 10 principles that help you reject the diet mentality, honor your hunger and fullness signals, and improve your relationship with food and body image.
 Instead of removing foods from your diet this month, try adding in more healthful options and remind yourself that there is space for both apples and ice cream.
 Practice eating mindfully instead of restrictively by truly tuning into your body’s hunger and fullness signals.
 Finally, one of my favorite principles is “Challenge The Food Police” – which means that you practice saying ‘No’ to that voice in your head that tells you that you’re bad for not doing the detox that everyone at your office is doing, or good for skipping dessert at that party.
 Food is neither good or bad; food is just food and all foods fit into a healthy lifestyle!

 2. Go for a daily walk.
 Gyms are notorious for their New Years Resolution marketing campaigns.
 If a gym is not for you, try the cheapest exercise on earth: WALKING.
-Taking a daily stroll for even just 15-30 minutes/day can do wonders for your health.
-Start with 15 minutes and slowly work your way up to 30 or longer.
+Taking a daily stroll for even just a few minutes/day can do wonders for your health.
+Start with 5 minutes and slowly work your way up!
 This is also a great way to manage stress levels.
 You can find a walking buddy in your neighborhood or at your office, walk your dog, or listen to your favorite podcast or music, all while improving your health and well-being.

 Non-Diet Ideas for Health